What I'm Working on Now

 - I rejected it a year ago—mediocre margins, poor scalability, too founder-dependent.

-- Exploring whether classic men’s style guidance can be systematized.
+- Exploring whether classic men’s style consulting can be systematized.

-- Built for founders and executives who know presence matters but don’t know how to dress for it.
+- For founders and execs who know presence matters but don’t know how to dress for it.

 - Prioritizing strategic relationships to enhance the diversity and quality of nodes in my network.